-All the code is stored in a GIT library (PERFORCE at ECMWF).
-The reader entering GIT can see a first level list of "projects" under the root /home/marp001/dev.
+All the code is stored in a GIT library.
+The reader entering GIT can see a first level list of "projects" under the root /home/mrpm603/git-dev/arpifs.

 A first group of projects are the ones which are involved in all configurations, even in those doing only forecast.